zackaira/Blockons/readme.txt

 Add a customizable Back to Top button to your website to let users easily and quickly scroll back to the start of the page with one click.

-&#128312; We'll be adding on more useful site add-ons you might like...
-Contact us if you have any ideas of website features to add.
+&#128312; We're working on more site add-ons too!
+Contact us if you have any ideas of cool website features to add.

-= Fast & Intuitive =
+## Fast & Intuitive

 Blockons is built to be a fast & lightweight, and easy to work with, for building your WordPress and WooCommerce website.